 Participants are randomly assigned to either the control condition or the preparation condition.

-Participants in the preparation condition will be told about their ability to review their multiplication tables for numbers between 1-12 and complete practice problems, while participants in the control will be told they will complete a counting task
+Participants in the preparation condition will have to option to complete practice multiplication problems, while participants in the control condition will be told have the option to complete a counting task.

-Participants in the preparation condition will complete one round of preparation per multiplication table while participants in the control condition will complete a filler task (a Captcha-style counting task) for the same number of rounds
+Participants in the preparation condition will complete as many practice multiplication problems as they want, with the option to opt out of the practice at any time through an “Opt-out” button presented in the corner of the practice screen while participants in the control condition will complete a filler task (a Captcha-style counting task) for as long as they want.

 Participants receive a 30-second break before proceeding